 NATIONAL CHOCOLATE COVERED CHERRY DAY

-It is almost impossible to eat just one of these chocolate covered cherry candies that have combined two favorite flavors into one delicious treat.
-The candy often is made with a sweet liquid center and in some cases has a liquor filling center.
+It is almost impossible to eat just one of these chocolate covered cherry candies.
+The combination of two favorite flavors into one delicious treat turns into something irresistible.
+The candy often is made with a sweet liquid center and in some cases has a liquor filling.

 In the 1700s in England, cherries were enclosed in chocolate with a little kirsch (cordial) liqueur.
 After finding their way to the United States, Americans received them quite well, delighting in the little bit of alcoholic cordial surrounding the fruit dipped in chocolate.
 Although originally made with the liqueur, cordials/chocolate covered cherries are more commonly made with a sugar syrup flavored with cherries.
 The pitted cherries have been cooked in sugar syrup and jarred.